 One of the UK's leading providers of Creative Maths workshops to primary and secondary schools.
-Over 250,000 children and young people have taken part in one of our Creative Maths workshops in the last two years alone!
+Over 400,000 children and young people have taken part in one of our Creative Maths workshops.

 All of our maths workshops have been carefully designed to both put into context and actively promote the three keystones of the National Curriculum: fluency, reasoning and problem solving.
 Tapping into pupils' own creativity, our unashamedly fun workshops engage, motivate and, crucially, challenge the children and young people we work with.

 Rooted in drama and storytelling, our maths activity days offer opportunities to practise skills with numbers, shapes and concepts in exciting, imaginative and interactive ways.
 All are differentiated for age - while some also offer the possibility of differentiating for ability within a single class.
 And all, of course, offer you and your colleagues the chance to experience some exciting new methodologies that can immediately and easily be adapted to other contexts.

 And, to fully capitalise on the new approaches you'll have seen in action, why not end your day with either a Creative Maths Twilight for staff or our innovative Family Maths workshop?
 Both are highly experiential and outcomes-driven, so our CPD offers allow you to try out some new methodologies - whilst Family Maths brings home in a fun and unthreatening way the value of maths in real life.
 And, by booking one of these at the end of a day of our workshops with pupils, you'll get it all for a fraction of the usual price!

 The Pirate's Challenge (UK Wide Best Seller!)